DeepSenseCA/echofilter/docs/source/usage_guide.rst

    -  The output boundary depth is estimated as the depth at which the cumulative probability distribution first exceeds 50%.

--  Bottom, surface, and turbulence lines are output to EVL files.
+-  Bottom, surface, and turbulence lines are output to :term:`EVL` files.

    -  Note: there is no EVL file for the :term:`nearfield line` since it is at a constant depth as provided by the user and not generated by